 Big ideas are great to have but the devil is in the detail.

 Feedback is an essential part of Scrum; the Sprint Review is a formal opportunity for Scrum Team to gain feedback on progress of the product.
 The Sprint Review is most effective at providing this feedback when there is a potentially shippable Product Increment.
 Working with large items can limit the opportunity for the Development Team to finish this Product Increment, giving the Scrum Team nothing to review.
 This greatly limits feedback, which is the lifeblood of an agile team, because the product is in a state between planning and delivery — a nowhere land.
-Moreover, apart from feedback, this state gives no visibility about progress because the Scrum Team cannot really know where product is with respect to the Product Backlog or Roadmap; the position is a guess until the product is made.
+Moreover, apart from feedback, this state gives no visibility about progress because the Scrum Team cannot really know where the product is with respect to the Product Backlog or Roadmap; the position is a guess until deployment.